johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A cookie's path is a URL path.

-A cookie's same-site is "strict", "lax", "none", or "unset".
+A cookie's same-site is "strict", "lax", "unset", or "none".
 It is initially "unset".

 A cookie's http-only is a boolean.
 It is initially false.